douga19/introduction-linux/docs/contents/tp1.md

 ### Exercise 3 : Manipulating directories and files (1)

+!!! tip "Path access"

+    A ressource (file or directory) is referenced by a *path*.
+In this path, under Linux, the names of the directories and files are separated by a slash `/` (while we use a backslash `\` under Windows).

+    There exists two types of paths: absolute and relative.

+    1. An *absolute* path is based on the root of the tree and starts with `/`, for example: `/home/debian` is the absolute path to the user debian's home directory.
+It remains valid regardless of the context.
+    2. A *relative* path is relative to the current directory where the user is located.
+For example, if the current directory is `/home/debian`, the relative path `./Documents` refers to the directory `/home/debian/Documents`.
+A path that starts with something other than `/` or `~` is a relative path.

+    The `.` references the current directory.
+The `..` references the parent directory.

+    Le `.` fait référence au répertoire courant.
+Les `..` font référence au répertoire parent.

 1. Make sure you are in your home directory and list its contents.
 2. Type the command `mkdir tp_shell` (for *make directory*, i.e. create a directory).
 List the contents of the home directory and the `tp_shell` directory.
 3. Type the command `mkdir abeilles tp_shell/tp1 ~/arbres`.
 What did it do ?
 Among its arguments, which are absolute paths and which are relative paths ? (hint: see the result of `echo ~/arbres`).